anton-saari/EnergyForecastFinal/README.md

 ### 1. Data Preprocessing
 The pipeline cleans raw data, handles missing values, and merges disparate data sources (weather, price, client info) into a unified time-series dataframe.

-### 2. Advanced Feature Engineering
+### 2. Feature Engineering
 To capture the cyclic nature of energy usage, the model uses:

 * **Cyclical Encoding:** Months and seasons are treated mathematically to preserve their cyclic nature (e.g., December is close to January).

-* **Astronomical Features:** Instead of just using "hour of day", the model calculates the exact sun elevation angle for each location.
+* **Astronomical Features:** The model calculates the exact sun elevation angle for each location.
 This helps the model distinguish between a dark winter afternoon and a sunny summer evening.

+* **Data Leakage Avoidance:** To prevent data leakage, feature engineering is strictly aligned with the 48-hour forecast horizon.
+Electricity prices utilize a 24-hour lag, while autoregressive consumption features are lagged by a minimum of 48 hours.
+Additionally, the model mimics a production environment by training on historical weather actuals and utilizing weather forecasts for future inference.

 ### 3. Training & Validation
-The model is trained using an **8-fold Time Series Split** scheme.
+The model is trained using an **8-fold Time Series Split** scheme where each fold represents one month.
 This ensures the model is tested on "future" data it hasn't seen during training, simulating real-world forecasting conditions.
+It also makes it easy to analyze the performance of the model in different months.

 * **CV Score (MAPE):** ~5.8% (Average across folds)

 ## 📊 Results

-The final model produces a robust 48-hour forecast that accounts for weather changes, solar activity, and historical consumption patterns.
-* **Final forecasted average MAPE:** 6.55%
+* **Final forecasted average MAPE:** 6.44%

 <img width="1242" height="552" alt="image" src="https://github.com/user-attachments/assets/9c82694f-a637-4859-bbba-e5fa0ccc4cd0" />